walsh-quail-labs/Cell-Segmentation/README.md

 ## Usage
 As our system is a hybrid model, you need to first create a python virtual environment (our working version of python is 3.7.9) where you can install all the required packages.
-Let us imagine you are using conda platform to create your virtual environment.
+Let us imagine you are using the conda platform to create your virtual environment.
 These are the steps you need to follow.

+This section is done on a terminal window.

+First, let us create the virtual environment:

+`conda create -n circle_virtual_environment python=3.9
+`

+Then you need to install all the requirements within the MaskRCNN.
+For simplicity, we are providing just the nucleus.py example code from the MaskRCNN repo (available [here](https://github.com/matterport/Mask_RCNN/)).